Christian-Me/healthy-indoors-project/readme.md

 ## disclaimer

 This project do not claim to prevent anybody form dangerous diseases or other harm.
-Stay distant, wear masks, perform any possible hygienic actions, think about possible ways to avoid long stays indoors, like work from home, remote schooling.
+Stay distant, wear masks, perform any possible hygiene measures, think about possible ways to avoid long stays indoors, like work from home, remote schooling.

+![concept diagram](https://raw.githubusercontent.com/Christian-Me/healthy-indoors-project/master/graphics/concept-01.svg)

 ## the Idea

-![concept diagram](https://raw.githubusercontent.com/Christian-Me/healthy-indoors-project/master/graphics/concept-01.svg)

 - develop a sensor network to detect accumulation of CO2 or other indicators
 - use multiple sensors to survey larger rooms, find "dead spots" and survey the effects of ventilation, air filters and other methods to improve air quality